Modern Slavery Act Statement

 - commitments to responsible sourcing practices, including: (i) taking appropriate health and safety measures, (ii) acting in an environmentally responsible manner, (iii) commitments to non-discrimination and equal opportunity, and fair treatment.

 The Supplier Code is also integrated into supply agreements and terms and conditions, and suppliers are expected to share their performance against Supplier Code expectations at our request.
-Thermo Fisher Scientific reserves the right to take appropriate contractual measures up to and including contract termination where necessary and appropriate as outlined in the Supplier Code.
+Thermo Fisher reserves the right to take appropriate contractual measures up to and including contract termination where necessary and appropriate as outlined in the Supplier Code.

 Complaint Procedures – Global Ethics Hotline

 We encourage reporting and offer a number of resources for the reporting of illegal or unethical behavior in our operations or in our supply chain, such as our confidential Global Ethics Hotline (“Ethics Hotline”).
 The Ethics Hotline is our telephone and web-based hotline maintained by a third party for the purpose of gathering information regarding compliance and ethics concerns.
-It is available to colleagues, customers and other external stakeholders such as suppliers and workers in the supply chain, to raise concerns, anonymously if requested, related to any issue, observed or suspected, including human rights issues, and violation of any law, regulation, the Code of Conduct, or other Company policies.
+It is available to colleagues, customers and other external stakeholders such as suppliers and workers in the supply chain, to raise concerns, anonymously if requested, related to any issue, observed or suspected, including human rights issues, and violation of any law, regulation, or any Company policies.

 Our non-retaliation policy ensures that retaliation against any person who lawfully and in good faith seeks advice, raises a concern, reports misconduct, or provides information in an investigation is strictly prohibited and will not be tolerated.